Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 If you want to clean up your deployment execute the command `azd down` which will delete your deployment and your resources.

-> **Note** - The CLI will ask for your confirmation to purge the key vault.
-You should do so if you want to permanently remove the Azure Key Vault.
+> **Note** - The CLI will ask for your confirmation to purge the Azure Key Vault.
+You should do so if you want to permanently remove it.